 To answer it, just like with the PS2, you can only play digital PS3 games on the PS5 because the PS5 does not support PS3 game discs.

-The digital PS3 games are also available on PlayStation Now.
+The Digital PS3 games are also available on PS Plus Premium.

 Sony did a much better job of making PlayStation 4 games compatible with the PS5.